 Plant size: 2 year old seedling, vines now 2'-3 tall.
 Bare root plants send in the fall.

-When we ship: Available for FALL 2016 shipping.
+When we ship: Available for SPRING or FALL 2017 shipping.
 Potted plants also available at the nursery this summer.

 Shipping restrictions: None.